Vman45/focal-postinstall-config/README.md

     sudo ./focalgdm3 --set
     ```

-    Follow the script's instructions to setup the wallpaper
+    Follow the script's instructions to set the wallpaper to `/usr/share/backgrounds/futuristic-72C0.jpg`

 1. Install Fira Code powerline font and configure Gnome terminal for it